Jan Akkerman: Biography

+In late 1973 Akkerman was voted Best Guitar by readers of UK weekly Melody Maker, beating favorites such as John McLaughlin, Jimmy Page and Ritchie Blackmore.
+Akkerman and Focus were the only ones to challenge the bias toward American and British pop artists.
+He placed in third a year later in Melody Maker's polls, after Eric Clapton (#1) and Steve Howe (#2) from Yes.
+With manufacturer Framus he helped produce one of the first signature guitar models.

-Atlantic released his solo album Tabernakel, which contains his playing the lute.
+Atlantic released his solo album Tabernakel, on which he plays lute.
 His concept album Eli, recorded with Kaz Lux on vocals, won the Dutch Edison Award for best album in 1976.
 On the album, Akkerman experimented with a 12-string guitar tuned in parallel fifths.
 In the early 1980s he began to experiment with a guitar synthesizer, as on the album Oil in the Family.
 In 1985, he reunited Focus with Van Leer for an album and accompanying concert.
 The band reunited again in 1990 for the Dutch television program Goud van Oud (Old Gold).
 During the 1990s and in the 2000s he continued playing with his own band, and also as a solo musician, accompanied by pre-recorded computer-generated background (Roland synthesizers and Linn drums).

-Akkerman was a session musician with André Hazes and worked with Alan Price, Herman Brood, Peter Banks, Jack Bruce, Charlie Byrd, Phil Collins, Paco de Lucía, Ice-T, and B.B.
+Akkerman was a session musician with André Hazes and worked with Alan Price, Herman Brood, Peter Banks, Jack Bruce, Charlie Byrd, Phil Collins, Paco de Lucía, Tony Scott, Ice-T, and B.B.
 King.

 In 1992, he was involved in a serious car accident, but he resumed playing in 1993.
 In the late 1990s, after an absence of nearly 20 years, he was persuaded to tour the UK again.
 He wrote for the Dutch magazine GitaarPlus.
 In 2013, Akkerman released the album North Sea Jazz.